mkumar183/my-diaries/my-docs/Meeting Notes/meetings-with-devendra.md

+Next Meeting Topics:
+1. QA reports.
+2. More empowerment like budgets. headcounts.
+2. Salesforce tickets not marked with customer name
+3. Process such as Ready for Release to Close, Epic Dates to be responsibilities of Engg Managers as well.
+Continuing Epics sprint goals.

+12/1/23:
+1. RCA is not done on the tickets
+2. Shared goals we need to follow up
+3. Use bounty if needed for certain crucial tasks

 Meeting with Devendra: 11/9/2023:
 1. Snowflake Migration: 72 Tenants done.
 Daily able to move 3+ Tenants.
 Getting ready for corner cases like RA, Prediction
 2. Scaling Platform: Tenants data in snowflake, Cloudops Efficiency, Onboarding Guides, P0 Process: Scaling Platform